GoogleCloudPlatform/gke-networking-recipes/service-directory/nodeport-service/README.md

 # Service Directory GKE Integration - NodePort Service

-Service Directory for GKE is a cloud-hosted controller for GKE Clusters that sync services to Service Directory.
+Service Directory for GKE is a cloud-hosted controller for GKE Clusters that syncs Kubernetes Services to Service Directory.

-This example syncs a NodePort service deployed on GKE to Service Directory.
+This example syncs a NodePort Service deployed on GKE to Service Directory.
 See the [nodeport-service.yaml](nodeport-service.yaml) manifest for the full deployment spec.